The Comedian (2016 film): Production

 At one point it was hoped that Martin Scorsese would direct the film.
 Instead, Mike Newell joined on as the film's director, only to be replaced a few months later by Taylor Hackford.
 Jennifer Aniston was at one point attached to play Harmony Schiltz but was later replaced by Leslie Mann.

+Prior to filming, De Niro attended shows at comedy clubs in New York City several times a week to prepare for the role.

 Principal photography on the film began on February 21, 2016, in New York City, and other locations including Manhattan, Levittown, East Meadow and Mineola.

 Release

-In October 2016, Sony Pictures Classics acquired U.S distribution rights to the film, with plans to release the film in December, in order to qualify for awards.
+In October 2016, Sony Pictures Classics acquired North American distribution rights to the film, with plans to release the film in December, in order to qualify for awards season consideration.
 The film had its world premiere at the AFI Fest on November 11, 2016.
 It hit theaters in a limited release on December 9, 2016, with a wide opening on February 3, 2017.
 It was originally scheduled to open on January 13, but was pushed back to February 3.